 - Characterizes HTTP traffic

-Pricing: ntopng comes in three versions – Community, Professional and Enterprise.
+ntopng comes in three versions – Community, Professional and Enterprise.
 While Community is free, the other two come at a subscription cost.
 Professional costs 149.95 Euro while Enterprise costs 499.95 Euro.
 To upgrade from Professional to Enterprise, the cost is 349.95 Euro.

-The difference between the three versions are:
+The differences between the three versions are:

 Features | Community | Professional | Enterprise |